View The Best 2019 Baseball Cards on eBay

 2019 Topps Heritage Real One Parallels: Special Edition Red Ink (/70)

 Luis Robert is a talented outfielder who plays for the Chicago White Sox.
-After overcoming a few injury-plagued seasons he managed to break out in 2019.
-He recently signed a long-term contract this offseason, and he was in the White Sox lineup on opening day.
+After overcoming a few injury-plagued seasons, he managed to break out in 2019.
+He recently signed a long-term contract this offseason and was in the White Sox lineup on opening day.

-The 2019 Panini Contenders set features the usual range of Rookie Tickets, but we’ll be looking at the rarest parallel of them all.
-Robert’s Championship Ticket is a one of one, with a landscape design and the addition of a stickered auto helping to drive interest.
-The Cracked Ice parallel is also popular, and much easier to find as there are 23 copies overall.
+The 2019 Panini Contenders set features the usual range of Rookie Tickets, but we’ll be looking at their rarest parallel.
+Robert’s Championship Ticket is a one-of-one, with a landscape design and the addition of a stickered auto helping to drive interest.
+The Cracked Ice parallel is also popular and much easier to find as there are 23 copies overall.

 2019 Contenders Championship Ticket Parallels: Draft (/99), Cracked Ice (/23), Diamond (/15), Building Blocks (/10), Fame (/5), Championship (1/1), Printing Plates (1/1)